Loopring/protocols/packages/loopring_v3/DESIGN.md

     - Fee amount: 12 bytes
     - WalletSplitPercentage: 1 byte
 ```
-- => On-chain: **17 bytes/withdrawal**
+- => Onchain: **17 bytes/withdrawal**
-- => On-chain withdrawal calldata cost: 17 * 68 = **1156 gas/on-chain withdrawal**
+- => Onchain withdrawal calldata cost: 17 * 68 = **1156 gas/onchain withdrawal**
 - => With data-availability: **35 bytes/withdrawal**
-- => With data-availability calldata cost: 35 * 68 = **2380 gas/off-chain withdrawal**
+- => With data-availability calldata cost: 35 * 68 = **2380 gas/offchain withdrawal**

-The approved withdrawal calldata also needs to be stored on-chain so that the data can be used when actually withdrawing the tokens when allowed (storing 32 bytes of data costs 20,000 gas):
+The approved withdrawal calldata also needs to be stored onchain so that the data can be used when actually withdrawing the tokens when allowed (storing 32 bytes of data costs 20,000 gas):
 - => Data storage cost: (17 / 32) * 20,000 = **10,625 gas/withdrawal**

 ## Throughput (Ring Settlements)

 The throughput is limited by:
-- The cost of the data we have to send in the calldata for the on-chain data-availability
+- The cost of the data we have to send in the calldata for the onchain data-availability
 - The 256,000,000 constraints limit that allows efficient proof verification on-onchain.

 Without data-availability we are only limited by the number of constraints in a single block.

 The gas limit in an Ethereum block is 8,000,000 gas.
 An Ethereum block is generated every ~15 seconds.

-### On-chain data-availability limit
+### Onchain data-availability limit

 - Verifying a proof + some state updates/querying: ~600,000 gas
 - => (8,000,000 - 600,000) / 7,616 = 971 rings/Ethereum block = ~65 rings/second